fau-masters-collected-works-cgarbin/llm-comparison-tool/README.md

 This project allows us to test prompts against multiple large language models and compare the results.

 It uses [OpenRouter](https://openrouter.ai/) to connect to different models.
 Some models are free, others aren't.
-If you decide to use paud models, OpenRouter has a credit limit to avoid surprise bills.
+If you decide to use paid models, OpenRouter has a credit limit to avoid surprise bills.

 **WARNING**: Do not use this project for private and confidential information.
 OpenRouter connects to different providers.
-I cannot vouche for OpenRouter's and providers' privacy policies.
+I cannot vouch for OpenRouter's and providers' privacy policies.
 Assume that what you send to OpenRouter is public and act accordingly.

 ## Quick get-started guide